 Asking the right questions and doing basic research can help you make an informed decision to find out if an investment is right for you.

 Investment professionals who sell securities are required to register with the securities regulator in each province or territory where they do business.
-Registration helps protect investors because securities regulators will only register firms and individuals if they can show that they are properly qualified.
+Registration helps protect investors because securities regulators will only register firms and individuals who are properly qualified.

 Use the National Registration Search to check if your adviser or firm is registered.